 Service on committees is highly rewarding and mutually beneficial.
 Committee members contribute directly to the advancement of the PCPI mission and vision; in turn, PCPI members share their expertise, expand their knowledge and engage in valuable networking.

-Contact Becky Gilbert if you would like to contribute.
+Contact Katie Keenan if you would like to contribute.

 Subcommittees of the Board